 The sketch below shows how the Sensor Plane (SP) is always parallel to Plane of Focus of the lens.
 This remains constant for all lenses except on tilt-shift lenses.

-All SLR camera lenses, except the tilt-shift lenses, focus ONLY “front-to-back”.
+All SLR camera lenses, except tilt-shift lenses, focus only “front-to-back”.
 Whatever position your camera is in, relative to the subject, will produce a DOF “plane”.
 If your subject is parallel to your camera’s sensor plane, then everything will be in focus.
 If your subject is on a diagonal then only the plane you focus on will be sharp.

 The images below illustrate the “front-to-back” DOF control by adjusting the aperture.

 Above is an example of opening up the aperture to decrease the DOF.
+Below is an example of closing down the aperture to increase DOF.

-Most of you already know that this is all photo-101 stuff but this review will be helpful later.
+Most of you already know that this is photo-101 stuff but this review will be helpful later.

 Canon and Nikon produce the most common tilt-shift lenses.
 All tilt-shift lenses have the same basic controls and functions.
 You can tilt and/or shift the lens relative to the fixed plane of the camera’s sensor.
 The following explains each function.